kevinkoo001/centinel-iclab/README.md

     # [DNS]- Performs a DNS query on the list of URLs
 	 ---Parameters---
 	* timeout - the number of seconds before the dns request times out
-	* record - the dns record type ("A" by default though not compatible with every type of record)
+	* record_types - the dns record type ("A" by default though not compatible with every type of record)
+		* If you want to test for multiple records, separate each record type by space
+		* Example: "A AAAA RRSIG"
 	* resolver - the ip address of the dns resolver

     # [Ping] - Pings the list of urls and records the results (uses system ping)